MichaelDao/Two-Player-Reversi/README.md

   Made for a university assignment, can be played with two people.

-  Still learning how to use github, so for now, download 'compiledGame', then run it from a terminal (./compiledGame).
+  Download 'compiledGame', then run it in a terminal (./compiledGame).